nus-cs2103-AY2021S2/tp/README.md

 PocketEstate enables easy organisation of mass clientele property information through sorting of information by price, location and housing type, that may otherwise be difficult to manage.

 ## User guide
-For more information on how to use PocketEstate, please refer to our User Guide.
+For more information on how to use PocketEstate, please refer to our [User Guide](./docs/UserGuide.md).

 ## Developer Guide
-For more information on the development of PocketEstate, please refer to our Developer Guide.
+For more information on the development of PocketEstate, please refer to our [Developer Guide](./docs/DeveloperGuide.md).

+## About Us
+We are a team of 5 from the School of Computing, National University of Singapore.
+For more information, please refer to [About Us](./docs/AboutUs.md) .

 ## Acknowledgement
 This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).